 TGba editor: Modify the 3rd paragragh as the following (Track Changes ON):

-A WUR AP with dot11WURNeighborDiscoveryImplemented equal to true may transmit a WUR Discovery element in Beacon and Probe Response frames to advertise the WUR discovery channel(s) used by neighboring WUR APs.
-The WUR AP may include the WUR Discovery element in a Probe Response frame that is transmitted in response to a Probe Request frame that contains a WUR Capability element.
-A WUR AP may use the WUR Discovery elements transmitted by neighboring WUR APs to compile the WUR discovery channel(s) used by the neighboring WUR APs.
+A WUR AP with dot11WURDiscoveryImplemented equal to true may transmit a WUR Discovery element in Beacon and Probe Response frames to indicate the WUR discovery channel used by the WUR AP to transmit WUR Discovery frames. (#607) A WUR AP with dot11WURNeighborDiscoveryImplemented equal to true may transmit a WUR Discovery element in Beacon and Probe Response frames to advertise the WUR discovery channel(s) used by neighboring WUR APs.
+A WUR AP with dot11WURDiscoveryImplemented or dot11WURNeighborDiscoveryImplemented equal to true may include a WUR Discovery element in a Probe Response frame that is transmitted in response to a Probe Request frame that contains a WUR Capability element. (#607) A WUR AP may use the WUR Discovery elements transmitted by neighboring WUR APs to compile the WUR discovery channel(s) used by the neighboring WUR APs.
 A WUR AP should include a single WUR information subfield for a WUR discovery channel in a WUR Discovery element.